 As we drove away, our driver taught the kids about the horses and told them about his life growing up on a ranch.
 As we rode, the kids snuggled up next to my husband and me to stay warm.
 The excitement of the ride was tangible, and laughter reigned as they all started to share their favorite jokes.

 There we were, the only ones on the hill, and all I could hear was the muted sounds of our kids' laughter offset by the silence of the softly falling snow.
-At that moment, I had visions of a quiet and serene evening, but instead quickly became grateful that Boulder Mountain has private sleighs as the laughter quickly turned from sweet and melodic to loud and obnoxious.
+At that moment, I had visions of a quiet and serene evening, but instead quickly became grateful that the sleigh ride company has private sleighs as the laughter quickly turned from sweet and melodic to loud and obnoxious.
 The kids whooped as the horses trotted down the hills, pretending like they were on a roller coaster, and next chanted their names in encouragement as they trudged up the hills.

 Was it a quiet, romantic, peaceful ride?
 No, but life with kids rarely is.
 As is more often the case, the energy and wonder of the kids are contagious, and we were all thoroughly enjoying the moment together, which is much more important in my book.